Overview of Banks in China

 Agriculture Bank of China

 Operating out of Beijing, the Agriculture Bank of China was established in 1951.
-The bank provides corporate and retail banking products and services through its 500,000 employees.
+The bank provides corporate and retail banking products and services through its over 450,000 employees.
 It operates through Corporate Banking, Personal Banking, and Treasury Operations segments.

-As of December 31, 2016, the bank managed 23,682 branches in China, 10 overseas branches, and three overseas representative offices.
+As of December 31, 2020, the bank manages 22,938 branches in China, 13 overseas branches, and three overseas representative offices.

 Bank of China